 Ms. Gibson is one of our newest clinical faculty members.
 She is a licensed occupational therapist and a certified driver rehabilitation specialist with over 25 years' experience.

-The Department of Occupational Therapy hosted the fifth annual, but first virtual, Sandra Edwards Colloquium on February 6, 2021.
-The theme for this year's Colloquium was "Aging in Place: Best Science for Best Practice in Occupational Therapy."
-Our keynote speaker was Susie Stark from Washington University.
+The Department of Occupational Therapy hosted the sixth annual Sandra Edwards Colloquium on February 12, 2022.
+The theme for this year's Colloquium was "Functional Cognition in Occupational Therapy: Assessment, Intervention and Technology Across the Lifespan."
+Our keynote speaker was Dr. Timothy Wolf from the University of Missouri.